mvpcom/carlaILTrainer/README.md

 * Use the Tensorflow queues for data loading
 * Compatibility fix for carla checkpoint loading
 * Fix the loss function (Use only one loss)
+* Balance the dataset according to labels in training mode

 ## Contribution:
 Please feel free to pull a request.